 According to Philip Kotler, who is an economist and a marketing guru, a product is more than a tangible ‘thing’.
 A product meets the needs of a consumer and in addition to a tangible value this product also has an abstract value.
 For this reason Kotler states that there are five product levels that can be identified and developed.

-In order to shape this abstract value, Kotler uses five levels in which a product is located or seen from the perception of the consumer.
-These levels indicate the value that consumers attach to a product.
+In order to shape this abstract value, Kotler uses five product levels in which a product is located or seen from the perception of the consumer.
+These five product levels indicate the value that consumers attach to a product.
 The customer will only be satisfied when the specified value is identical or higher than the expected value.

 1. Core Product

 This is the basic product and the focus is on the purpose for which the product is intended.
 For example, a warm coat will protect you from the cold and the rain.

 This represents all the qualities of the product.
 For a warm coat this is about fit, material, rain repellent ability, high-quality fasteners, etc.

 3. Expected Product

 This is about all aspects the consumer expects to get when they purchase a product.
 That coat should be really warm and protect from the weather and the wind and be comfortable when riding a bicycle.

 This refers to all additional factors which sets the product apart from that of the competition.
 And this particularly involves brand identity and image.
 Is that warm coat in style, its colour trendy and made by a well-known fashion brand?
 But also factors like service, warranty and good value for money play a major role in this.

 This is about augmentations and transformations that the product may undergo in the future.
 For example, a warm coat that is made of a fabric that is as thin as paper and therefore light as a feather that allows rain to automatically slide down.